PrefectHQ/vue-compositions/src/useSubscription/README.md

 # useSubscription
 The `useSubscription` composition manages data sharing across components.
-Multiple components can subscribe to an `action` (any method or function) and and share the response value.
+Multiple components can subscribe to an `action` (any method or function) and share the response value.

 ## Example
 ```typescript